 Step 1 - Prepare for your application

-Download the Short-Term Accommodations Application Checklist.
-This list will assist you with the collection and preparation of all documentation you will require for completing your application.
-Please also check the Application Guide for helpful examples of some of the documents required.
+The Checklist in the guide will assist you with the collection of all the documentation that you will require for completing your application.

 Step 2 - Apply for a Licence